-Paint is applied but then stays, present, defined.
+Paint is applied but then stays present and defined.
 It sits atop the canvas, leaving a trace of activity, a mark made onto the world.
 Paint bleeds into surfaces and blends above them.
 It provides meditation for the painter and can change the way that observers understand the material world that surrounds them.
-When well executed, it can provoke a shift in the way that we interpret reality, and open our eyes to whole new ways of seeing.
+When well executed, it can provoke a shift in the way that we interpret reality and open our eyes to whole new ways of seeing.

 But what happens when you ask a machine to paint?
 What happens when you ask a computer to look at the world and paint, not represent, not copy, but paint what it sees?
 Is it perverse to instruct a machine to make digital marks on a screen as if it was holding a brush?
 Why does it still somehow give us more of a feeling that it is art, even when we know that it is merely lines of code being executed in order?
 Why do we hold the semblance of painting as touching upon a higher aesthetic ideal?

 As a man who sees creativity as a way of reaching out to others, he wants his art to be inclusive and collaborative.
 In 2007, he founded the open laboratory of Art and Science ARTEKLAB.
-It was one of the first production and research spaces to explicitly focus on the hybridisation of art and science.
-In de los Ríos’ view, science is the question and technology is the tool.
+It was one of the first production and research spaces to focus on the hybridisation of art and science explicitly.
+In de los Ríos’ view, science is the question, and technology is the tool.
 But when science and technology are used to further political goals, often alienating individuals, it is up to art to assess that distance, to expose the manipulation.

 For those who are not familiar with your work, could you tell us a bit about your background and when and how the fascination with the crossover of art and science come about?